 MAR 24, 2023 - DOUBLE BILL

 Canadian roots/swing duo Over The Moon's Suzanne Levesque and Craig Bignell are awarding multi-instrumentalists/vocalists that met, fell in love, got married and discovered their voices blend so well together that people often tear up upon hearing them sing.
+Over the Moon was Juno-nominated in 2022 for "Best Traditional Album" and 2023 "Ensemble Of The Year" nominee for The Canadian Folk Music Awards.

 Living on a ranch in the foothills of Alberta's Rocky Mountains, it's inevitable there will be a strong sense of place- and the rhythms of the land when you start to make music.
 When the couple released their debut album, the resonances were there for all to hear. reflecting the pulse of life, lived in a territory that is both dirt-hard rugged and beautiful.